laerciom1/Splitz/README.md

 - [ ] Add animations

 ### Done
+- [x] Indicator to how much is left until 100% when editing percentages manually
 - [x] Indicator to selected group
 - [x] Smart loading of data for expenses list screen
 - [x] Handle physical back button